kaperys/bttldnbnd.co/reviews/_posts/2021-05-11-wild-turkey-rare-breed-bourbon-review.md

 ### Palate

 A big, bold, spicy punch in the face (but don't let that put you off)!
 Rare Breed has strong herbal notes with hints of barrel char and lots of spicy rye.
 This whiskey will stand up to a drop of water, if that's your thing.
 Doing so opens up the sweetness, and reduces the intensity of the spice.
-Whist a little oily and very mouth filling, after the wave of spice a little sweetness develops - cherry and brown sugar.
+Whist a little oily and very mouth filling, after the wave of spice passes a little sweetness develops - cherry and brown sugar/caramel.

 ### Finish

-The rye spiciness remains, with a little caramel and brown sugar lingering.
+The rye spice and pepper remains, with a little caramel lingering.
 Whilst not the longest finish, the subtle smokiness from the barrel char fills the mouth.

 ### Overall